rlee32/mewo/README.md

 At the time of writing this section, I tried there were only 88 total instances to train, validate, and test on.
-Still, the performance was promising.
+The results are a bit inconclusive.
 After playing with the parameters a little bit, it seems that currently the parameters do not affect the results that much, and that may be due to too little data.
-The training and test errors are usually off by a few percent or less, but occasionally you get errors on the order of 10%.
+The training and test errors are usually off on the order of a few percent, but occasionally you get errors on the order of 10%.
-With more instances, I think the results will be more consistent.
+With more training data, I think the results will be more consistent.
+Using more hidden layers did not produce a noticeable trend in results.
 Much of the training data are 'near' each other in the feature set; much of the data were produced by changing a single feature by a step change.